Last updated on June 30, 2022

-In the current Standard, Theros: Beyond Death does this exceptionally well.
+Neon Dynasty does this exceptionally well in the current Standard.
 Yes, the set’s rares and mythics are also dynamite and you’d be crazy to not want to get your hands on them, but its commons and uncommons should tickle your fancy just as much.
-We recently published a drafting guide for THB where we also covered the best and worst cards in the set and it’s very telling.

-Dual- or tri-color decks (or four-/five-colors, even) mean that you need to pay attention to the nonbasic duals, fetches, and mana fixing cards much more.
-The more colors in your deck—even if it’s just a splash—the more important this is.
+Dual- or tri-color decks (even 4- and 5-colors) mean that you need to pay attention to the nonbasic duals, fetches, and mana fixing cards much more.
+The more colors in your deck, even if it’s just a splash, the more important this is.

 The last thing to think about is when Standard rotation will be coming along and which sets you’ll be losing.
 If you’re looking to be strategic and don’t have anything specific in mind, focusing on the newer sets that’ll be around for longer will give the cards you get a longer shelf-life in Standard and give you more value.

-The place to do this is at a web store called Gray Viking Games.
-Once you complete your purchase, you are instantly emailed codes for packs.
+The place to do this is at a web store called MTGACodes.com.
+Once you complete your purchase, you are instantly given codes for packs.
 You can then type the codes into MTGA and add the packs to your collection.